 After a couple of thunder and hail storms, it has finally cooled off here.
 We escaped to Rocky Mountain National Park on Saturday, and I found myself wishing for a sweater and a mug of hot coffee.
 We were lucky enough to get up close and personal with an Elk!
 There are pictures at the bottom of this post but for now, these cooler temperatures mean that I am finally in the mood to talk about warm food again!
-As promised, this post is about Paleo Swedish Meatballs.
+So here we go: Paleo Swedish Meatballs.

 When you Google the origins of Swedish Meatballs, you don't find much in the way of answers.
 What you do find is a lot of people talking about IKEA, and how they've discovered the furniture store's famous recipe.
 In truth, I've never stepped foot into an IKEA, and so when I hear this I furrow my brow and wonder how a furniture store ended up so famous for beef and gravy.
 Anyone with me?
 (Update, 6/28/2017: I have now visited IKEA once.
 I love it and hate it at the same time.
 I hate it because I hate shopping.
 I love it because there are so many solutions in once place!)

 Since I haven't tried IKEA's meatballs, I can't weigh in on their flavor.
-My own memories of Swedish Meatballs don't make much more sense anyways (they include a lot of Costco and have nothing to do with Sweden).
+My own memories of Swedish Meatballs don't make much more sense, anyways: they include a lot of Costco and have nothing to do with Sweden.
 This is why I found myself searching for answers.
 Why are they Swedish?
-While I consider myself a perfectly competent search-engine-maneuverer, I can't say I came back with many answers.
+While I consider myself a perfectly competent Google-maneuverer, I can't say I came back with many answers.
 It does seem that in some parts of Sweden, some meatballs are served in gravy.
 Unlike French Fries, maybe Swedish Meatballs do have an origin-appropriate name.
 I never really got to the bottom of the issue, because at that point I just gave in and decided it was time to eat.
 Maybe that's what French Fries and Swedish Meatballs have in common: they're just too dang delicious for anyone to really care what they're named.